UnitedEffects/ueauth/README.md

 ## TODO

-* authGroup API
+* jwt for clients?
 * go feature by feature on the options...
     * keys jwks???
+    * use Auth0 as guide and try diff flows
+    * different grant types - with/without confirmation
     * figure out logout
 * translate oidc errors to local format in the oidc post middleware
-* different grant types - with/without confirmation
+* audit system
+* clean up babel build and dev dependencies - no more src/start outside dev
+* swagger status code cleanup
+* todos
 * Permissions
     * ensure only tokens associated to auth group are respected for registration
 * Views